vidya987/mypracticemlpproject/WEEK2.md

   * Ensure that once after creating all your task moved to "To do" column in the project board
   * Move the task for "To do" to "In Progress" column and start your task
   * Database Design
-     * Edit Database.ddl for two tables: EMPLOYEE and LEAVE_DETAILS
+     * Edit Database.ddl for the tables: MENU,ORDER,CUSTOMER and VENDOR
         * Use the "STANDARDS_AND_GUIDELINES.md" file for the naming conventions to be followed.
-     * Edit Database.dml to insert data into the Menu table; The  table can be blank to start with.
+     * Edit Database.dml to insert data into the MENU,CUSTOMER,VENDOR table; The ORDER table can be blank to start with.
      * Run the ddls and dmls against your local mysql server
      * Push the changes to remote branch
      * Now, the other team members can pull from branch and run the ddl/dml against their local databases